nik548/cscbfinalprojectS25/README.md

 ### Task Analysis Notebooks
 All notebooks for task2A can be found in the task2A directory.
-- Analyze_Method_Performance.ipynb analyzes genecnv's performance in terms of standard metrics such as accuracy, precision, specificity and recall on the test data (see Data directory) that contains simulated ground truth calls on three chromosomes.
+- Analyze_Method_Performance.ipynb analyzes genecnv's performance in terms of standard metrics such as accuracy, precision, specificity and recall on the provided data for benchmarking that contains simulated ground truth calls on three chromosomes.
 - Hyperparameter_Tuning.ipynb find the optimal hyperparameters for running genecnv and also evaluates the effect of downsampling on genecnv model results.